 This Annual Report is provided solely for purposes of the Disclosure Certificate.
-The filing of this Annual Report does not constitute or imply any representation (i) that all of the information provided is material to investors, (ii) regarding any other financial, operating or other information about the County, the Authority or the Bonds, or (iii) that no changes, circumstances or events have occurred since the end of the Fiscal Year to which this Annual Report relates (other than as contained in this Annual Report), or that no other information exists, which may have a bearing on the Authority's financial condition, the security for the Bonds, or an investor's decision to buy, sell, or hold the Bonds.
+The filing of this Annual Report does not constitute or imply any representation (i) that all of the information provided is material to investors, (ii) regarding any other financial, operating or other information about the County, the Issuer or the Bonds, or (iii) that no changes, circumstances or events have occurred since the end of the Fiscal Year to which this Annual Report relates (other than as contained in this Annual Report), or that no other information exists, which may have a bearing on the Issuer's financial condition, the security for the Bonds, or an investor's decision to buy, sell, or hold the Bonds.
 The information contained in this report has been obtained from sources which are believed to be reliable, but such information is not guaranteed as to accuracy or completeness.
-No statement in this Annual Report should be construed as a prediction or representation about future financial performance of the Authority.
+No statement in this Annual Report should be construed as a prediction or representation about future financial performance of the Issuer.

-While the financial statements of the County (which includes the Authority) for Fiscal Year ended June 30, 2020 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of the Authority and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
+While the financial statements of the County (which includes the District) for Fiscal Year ended June 30, 2020 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of the District and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
 No income, receipts, funds (including the County general fund) or moneys of the County are pledged to the repayment of the Bonds.

-SECTION 4- CONTENT OF ANNUAL REPORT
+SECTION 4 - CONTENT OF ANNUAL REPORT

-a.
-Audited Financial Statements for Fiscal Year Ended June 30, 2020.
+1. Audited Financial Statements for Fiscal Year Ended June 30, 2020.

-The County of Orange's Audited Financial Statements for Fiscal Year 2019-2020 were filed with the Municipal Securities Rulemaking Board Electronic Municipal Market Access on January 29, 2021 (Submission ID: P11115616) and are included herein as Exhibit C.
+The County of Orange's Audited Financial Statements for Fiscal Year 2019-2020 were filed with the Municipal Securities Rulemaking Board Electronic Municipal Market Access on January 29, 2021 (Submission ID: P11115616) are included herein as Exhibit C.

-While the financial statements of the County (which includes CFD Nos.
-2002-1 and 2003-1) for Fiscal Year ended June 30, 2020 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of CFD Nos.
-2002-1 and 2003-1 and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
+While the financial statements of the County (which includes the District) for Fiscal Year ended June 30, 2020 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of the District and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
 No income, receipts, funds (including the County general fund) or moneys of the County are pledged to the repayment of the Bonds.

-b.
-Financial and Operating Data
+2. Financial and Operating Data

 i.
-The principal amount of Bonds outstanding as of the August 17, 2020.
+The principal amount of the Bonds outstanding as of August 17, 2020.

-The principal amount of Bonds outstanding as of August 17, 2020 was \$53,255,000 for Series A Bonds and \$32,820,000 for Series B Bonds.
+The principal amount of Bonds outstanding as of August 17, 2020 was \$76,285,000.

 ii.
-The balance in each fund under the Indenture and the Series A Reserve Requirement (as defined in the Indenture) as of August 17, 2020.
+The balance in each fund under the Indenture and the Reserve Requirement as of the August 17, 2020.